Renaissance Senior Care-Kalispell

 Pros

-• pro The staff took wonderful care of the mother, allowing her independence while keeping her safe and secure.
+• pro The staff provided wonderful care for the mother, allowing her independence while keeping her safe and secure.

 • pro Sarah is kind, treating residents as family while also setting boundaries.

-• pro The staff holds frequent team meetings to ensure everyone is on the same page with residents' care.
+• pro The staff have frequent team meetings, ensuring everyone is on the same page with residents' care.

 Cons

-• pro The reviewer describes the stay as horrific and the facility as very unprofessional.
+• pro The reviewer describes the stay as a horrific experience.

-• pro The guardian alleges medications were given without their knowledge, exacerbating the brother's aggression.
+• pro Medications were given without the guardian's knowledge, exacerbating the brother's aggression.

-• pro The guardian states the brother was evicted with no warning and no plan for housing.
+• pro The brother was evicted from the home with no warning and no housing plan.

-• pro The administrator allegedly lied about helping find a more suitable place and did not follow through on promises.
+• pro The reviewer states the administrator lied and did not follow through on promises, instead kicking the brother out.

-• pro The actions of Renaissance Senior Care staff are said to have caused extreme heartache, stress, and worry for the family.
+• pro The actions of Renaissance Senior Care staff caused extreme heartache, stress, and worry for the family.

-• pro The caregivers are accused of having no medical training and no accountability.
+• pro The caregivers had no medical training and no accountability.

-• pro The reviewer expresses regret for trusting these people and questions how they sleep at night.
+• pro The reviewer feels foolish for trusting these people and questions how they sleep at night.

 Review